 This article is about the most common aging brain problem that you may have never heard of.

-While leading a fall prevention workshop recently, I mentioned that an older person’s walking and balance problems might well be related to the presence of “small vessel ischemic changes” in the brain, which are very common in aging adults.
+While leading a fall prevention workshop a few years ago, I mentioned that an older person’s walking and balance problems might well be related to the presence of “small vessel ischemic changes” in the brain, which are very common in aging adults.

 This led to an immediate flurry of follow-up questions.
 What exactly are these changes, people wanted to know.
-And do they happen to every older adult?
+Do they happen to every older adult?
+And how they can best help their parents with cognitive decline?

 Well, they don’t happen to every older person, but they do happen to the vast majority of them.
 In fact, one study of older adults aged 60-90 found that 95% of them showed signs of these changes on brain MRI.